kvaden19/react-google-books/client/README.md

-1. Start by using the [01-Ins_Mern/create-react-express](../01-Activities/01-Ins_Mern/create-react-express) example as a base for your application.

 2. Add code to connect to a MongoDB database named `googlebooks` using the mongoose npm package.

 3. Using mongoose, then create a Book schema.
 At a minimum, books should have each of the following fields: